 If you already have a PS5, then you have one of the best controllers lying around somewhere in your home.
 Despite being designed for a console, it makes a great mobile controller as well, and it works with any Android system running Android 12 or later.
 You'll probably want to get a stand for your Galaxy Z Fold 4 while using the DualSense, but it's a small concession.

-SUPCASE already makes some of the best smartphone accessories in the business and that includes the portable stand.
-It fits devices ranging from 4 to 13-inches and can adjust up to 270 degrees depending on how you want to view the screen.
-Considering it's compatible with such a wide range of devices, it's easy to recommend for the Z Fold 4.
-Even if you don't use it for gaming, it's pretty useful.
+This isn't a controller, but it's an excellent companion accessory for the Fold 4, especially when gaming.
+SUPCASE already makes some of the best smartphone accessories in the business, and that includes the portable stand.
+It fits devices ranging from 4 to 13 inches and can adjust up to 270 degrees depending on how you want to view the screen.
+Considering it's compatible with such a wide range of devices, it's easy to recommend for the Fold 4.

 Most mobile controllers aren't designed with foldables in mind